Mean sensitive, mean equicontinuous and almost periodic functions for dynamical systems: Measure theoretical results

-We say a measurable subset is invariant if it is invariant under every $T^{i};$ we say $(X,\mu,T)$ is an \textbf{ergodic MPS} if it is a measure preserving system and $\mu$ is an ergodic measure (i.e. every invariant set has measure 0 or 1).
-The collection of measurable sets with positive $\mu $-measure is denoted $\Sigma^{+}.$
+We say a measurable subset is invariant if it is invariant under every $T^{i};$ we say a \textbf{$\mathbb{G-}$}MPS is an \textbf{ergodic} if every measurable invariant set has measure 0 or 1.
+The collection of measurable sets with positive $\mu$-measure is denoted $\Sigma^{+}.$

 A measure preserving system $(X,\mu,T)$ generates a family of unitary linear operators (known as the Koopman operators) on the complex Hilbert space $L^{2}(X,\mu),$ $U_{T}^{j}:f\mapsto f\circ T^{j}.$ We denote the inner product of $L^{2}(X,\mu)$ by $\left\langle \cdot,\cdot\right\rangle $.